 Is demography destiny?

 Europe reached a historic turning point in 1998.
 The population expanded to 728 million and then, for the first time in centuries, stopped growing.
 According to projections Europe will be the only continent in the coming centuries which is effectively becoming emptier.
 This development provokes wildly different reactions.
 Some rave about full employment and paint a future of smaller classes, more parking spaces, fewer traffic jams and shorter queues.
 Some also hope that this will send out an important signal to those countries whose populations are still rapidly expanding.
 Others fear that a shrinking number of tax-payers will necessitate a less generous state and lead to rising poverty.
-Predictions of depreciating human capital, rising public debt and collapsing social-security systems provokes anxiety.
+Predictions of depreciating human capital, rising public debt and collapsing social security systems provoke anxiety.

 Demographic change and intergenerational justice

-Demographers point out that lag-effects (“population momentum”) mean that shrinking populations are unavoidable in the developed nations of the world, at least in the near term.
-Measures taken now could only start arresting the decline after around 2050.
+Demographers point out that lag effects ("population momentum") mean that shrinking populations are unavoidable in the developed nations of the world, at least in the short-term.
+Measures taken now could only start halt the decline after around 2050.
 Herwig Birg has calculated that the population of Germany would only stop shrinking by around 2080 if the fertility rate reached the replacement rate (the rate at which the population size remains stable) by 2030.
-Even if 150,000 young people migrated into Germany every year the population would carry on shrinking until 2068.
-Populations are like tanker-ships: they take a long time to steer.